-- Ø Becky is an Assistant Manager within the UK&I Assurance practice, with over five years experience of LG audits.
-She will be the key contact for your Finance Team. - Ø She is a member of The Institute of Chartered Accountants in England and Wales (ICAEW).
+- Ø Jason is a Manager within the UK&I Assurance practice, with over 2 years experience of UK LG audits.
+Jason also has over 11 years experience of South African LG audits and was the Audit Manager on Fareham Borough Council for the 16/17 audit.
+He will be the key contact for your Finance Team. - Ø He is a member of The South African Institute of Chartered Accountants (SAICA).